sunaku/tork/README.md

   execution began, and (5) how many seconds it took for the overall test execution to complete.

+  For example, to delete log files for successful tests, add the following to your configuration file:

+      Test::Loop.after_each_test = lambda do |test_file, log_file, run_status, started_at, elapsed_time|
+        File.delete(log_file) if run_status.success?
+      end

   For example, to see on-screen-display notifications only about test failures, add the following to your configuration file: